apache/sirona/src/site/markdown/plugins.md

 There are several kind of plugins:

-* `org.apache.commons.monitoring.gauges.Gauge` and `org.apache.commons.monitoring.gauges.GaugeFactory`: you can add your own gauges
+* `org.apache.sirona.gauges.Gauge` and `org.apache.sirona.gauges.GaugeFactory`: you can add your own gauges
-* `org.apache.commons.monitoring.reporting.web.plugin.Plugin`: add feature to the web GUI
+* `org.apache.sirona.reporting.web.plugin.Plugin`: add feature to the web GUI

 ## Write your own gauge

 To add your own Gauge you have two main solutions:

-* simply implement a `org.apache.commons.monitoring.gauges.Gauge` and register it using ServiceLoader mecanism (META-INF/services/org.apache.commons.monitoring.gauges.Gauge)
+* simply implement a `org.apache.sirona.gauges.Gauge` and register it using ServiceLoader mecanism (META-INF/services/org.apache.sirona.gauges.Gauge)
-* implement a `org.apache.commons.monitoring.gauges.GaugeFactory` which is registered it using ServiceLoader mecanism (META-INF/services/org.apache.commons.monitoring.gauges.GaugeFactory) and return the gauges you want to register
+* implement a `org.apache.sirona.gauges.GaugeFactory` which is registered it using ServiceLoader mecanism (META-INF/services/org.apache.sirona.gauges.GaugeFactory) and return the gauges you want to register

 What is GaugeFactory designed for?
 Imagine a custom gauge is parameterized.
 You'll surely want to register it several times with different parameters.
 If you use Gauge SPI you'll need to do N implementations (which makes the parameters useless).